axiros/docutools/docs/features/lp/eval.md

 Typically you do this via an environ parameter at start up of `mkdocs build|serve`:

+!!! warning
+    Such a page match is checked against the full source path to markdown pages, from `/` (root) folder!
+    So `lp_eval=docs/index` would match exactly on your main index.md.

 ```console
 $ lp_eval="mypage" mkdocs build
 $ lp_eval="mypage:myblockmatch" mkdocs build